dabeaz-course/practical-python/Notes/03_Program_organization/04_Modules.md

 ...
 ```

-The module name is tied to the file name (foo -> foo.py).
+The module name is directly tied to the file name (foo -> foo.py).

 ### Global Definitions

 Everything defined in the *global* scope is what populates the module
-namespace. `foo` in our previous example.
+namespace.
 Consider two modules
 that define the same variable `x`.

 ```python